peveuve/fingon/README.txt

 * button: says the label or emits a sound once the button is actioned.
 * toggle button / radio button / checkbox: emits a different sound when the button is selected or unselected.
 * menu item: says the label of the menu item when the mouse hovers it.
 Plays a sound if actioned.
-* combobox: says the item hovered in the list, emits a sound when the button popping up the list is actioned.
+* combobox: says the item hovered in the list, emits a sound when the button popping up the list is actioned, says the item selected or typed.
 * list: says the label of the selected item.
 * tree: says the label of the selected node.
 Emits a different sound when a node is expanded or collapsed.
 Says a node was added or removed from a parent node.
 * progress bar: plays a music when a progress bar is running in indeterminate state.
 Otherwise plays a sound each time the bar progresses, and a particular sound when the progression ends.
 If a string is displayed or updated in the progress bar, says it.